WILL MY CONCRETE CRACK?

 Suspended floors are a slightly different subject.
 Always check with your engineer on the job too.
 Different places have different local phenomena, and your engineer will know what they are best.

-Nick Broadhurst is the author of science fiction books, children’s picture books, and comics.
-He also writes articles on contemporary philosophy.
-For a living he is an architect, building contractor, building inspector, and worked in many countries.
+Nick Broadhurst is a building inspector, Class A Builder, and the author of science fiction books, children’s picture books, and comics.
+He has worked in many countries.